 The opposition team attempts to block the ball by often positioning their tallest and most athletic players close to the net and the rally continues until one of the teams commits a fault or if the ball hits the ground.

-Indoor Volleyball scoring system
+Indoor volleyball scoring system

-Volleyball matches are best-of-five-set contests.
+According to rules of volleyball, matches are best-of-five-set contests.
 The first four sets are played till one team scores 25 points and if the teams are tied at two sets each after four, the fifth set is played to 15 points.

 Each rally is played for a point and the team that wins the rally and scores a point gets to serve for the next point.